canalplus/rx-player/doc/api/Track_Selection/setTextTrack.md

 rxPlayer.setTextTrack(textTracks[0].id);
 ```

-`setTextTrack` can also accept an object argument allowing more precize settings,
+`setTextTrack` can also accept an object argument allowing more precise settings,
 described below.
 In the case an object is given, the text track's id should be set as in a
 `trackId` property.